Kalindro/luxmed-appointments-hunter/README.md

 ___
 You can also run it as docker container where the environmental variables should be provided, the same that can be passed here in `.env` file.
-There is also `docker-compose` available for managing multi-container servers with the help of tools like Portainer, but it's currently WIP.
+There is also `docker-compose` available for managing multi-container servers with the help of tools like Portainer.
 ___
 Please be advised that running too many queries against LuxMed API may result in locking your LuxMed account.
 Breaching the 'fair use policy' for the first time locks the account temporarily for 1 day.
-Breaching it again locks it indefinitely and manual intervention with "Patient Portal Support" is required to unlock it.
+Breaching i again locks it indefinitely and manual intervention with "Patient Portal Support" is required to unlock it.
+There are safeguards in the script, nonetheless a friendly reminder.